 The Interview Board will pay special attention to assess the intellectual curiosity, critical powers of assimilation, a balance of judgment and alertness of mind, the ability for social cohesion, the integrity of character initiative and capacity for leadership.

-The UPSC has released its Exam Calendar for the year 2019.
-The following dates are in reference of the same.
+The UPSC has released its Exam Calendar for the year 2020.
+The following dates are in reference to the same.

 UPSC IES Eligibility